marcpalmer/HORN/reference-implementations/jquery/manual.md

 ### bindTo(args)

-This method will populate a DOM node and its descendents using this information, pulling values in from the model and binding from the model to the DOM nodes so that calls to *updateDOM* can re-populate the DOM when data is changed.
+This method will populate a DOM node and its descendants using this information, pulling values in from the model and binding from the model to the DOM nodes so that calls to *updateDOM* can re-populate the DOM when data is changed.